itsmecevi/ai_ml_ds/README.md

     - "Essential Math for Data Science" by Thomas Nield (B4)
     - "Think Python" by Allen Downey (B5)
     - "Learn Python the Hard Way" by Zed Shaw (B6)
+    - "Practical Statistics for Data Science" by Peter and Andrew Bruce (B7)
 * Online Courses
     - Coursera: Machine Learning by Andrew Ng
     - edX: Introduction to Computational Thinking and Data Science